marcinadd/projecty-web/README.md

 1. After changes run `./build_image.sh` in a project root directory to build application image.
 1. Run`docker-compose up` in a project root directory.

 Data is stored in a volume `db-data`.
-During first run of database container the scripts from `/sql-scripts` directory will be  are executed.
+During first run of database container the scripts from `/sql-scripts` directory will be executed.

 ### Setup project manually
 1. Clone repository